Ellestial/100-days-of-code/log.md

 **Thoughts**:  I'm very happy with this bootcamp course so far.
 It feels much more connected and beneficial than other JavaScript tutorials I've taken.
 I enjoy doing this in conjunction with FreeCodeCamp, though, since the latter has a nice range of challenges to tackle once I learn the skills necessary for them.

 **Link to work:** N/A

+### Day 7: January 14, 2018

+**Readings**: Began reading Chapter 2: Program Structure in Eloquent JavaScript.
+About 1/5 through.

+**Today's Progress**: Covered functions, arguments, the return keyword, and example problems in the Web Developer Bootcamp.

+**Thoughts**:  I spent some time just searching for various JS/programming terms I had questions about, which was somewhat overwhelming, but also interesting.
+I'm feeling more confident and excited about this Udemy course.
+I'm learning tidbits that are helpful for my overall understanding of the language that I haven't learned about from my other resources.
+Example: every function returns something, even if it's just undefined, which explains why I see undefined when I call console.log().
+Interesting!

+**Link to work:** N/A